Introduction: The SAP Migration Paradox

 - Alignment between migration strategy and data maturity

-When these indicators are ignored entirely, data issues often surface late during testing or after go-live, making remediation slow, disruptive, and visible.
-But when addressed proactively, even mid-journey they can dramatically stabilize outcomes.
+If these indicators are absent, data issues often surface late, during testing or after go-live, making remediation slow, disruptive, and visible.

-The ECC-to-S/4HANA Migration Checklist shows how to establish, sequence, and govern these controls in practice, whether you are just getting started or course-correcting along the way.
+The ECC to S/4HANA Migration Checklist shows how to establish, sequence, and govern these controls in practice.

 Governance as an Execution Discipline Across the Migration Lifecycle